datsuka-qwerty/my_tools/README.md

 ## ./extension_setting
 ### Enhancer_for_YouTube.txt
 Enhancer for Youtube configuration file.
+### SponsorBlockConfig.json
+Configuration file for SponsorBlock extension.
+Replace the string in the Secret User ID section with your own ID.
 ### vimium-options.json
 This is a configuration file for vimium, an extension for Chrome.
 ## ./HHKB